Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I would not expect gifts at a baptism.
 I think the gift is having loved ones present to share in a very special moment.
 But if you feel that you would like to give one, KansasCindy's suggestion of a brief explanation with a simple gift would be acceptable.

 I have never heard of given a gift at a baptism.
 At my church, gifts are not presented unless it is done at home before the service or at home after the service and this is usually just family doing it.
-I guess everyone is different so just go with the flow.

 Don't feel obligated, but you could send a small gift or gift card to the parents, and I don't feel any explanation is necessary.
 My own experience is that after the baptism at the church, my family has always had a Christening celebration/party with food and beverages at a hall or someone's home, and this is where we give the gifts.